AcrylicShrimp/dlsite-manager/README.md

 ## Renew product list

 The products are cached on your machine, so newly purchased things will not be shown.
-To refresh it, click the menu `Product > Update Product`.
+To refresh it, click the menu `Product > Fetch New Products`.

-> **NOTE**: If you want to drop caches and update products entirely, click the menu `Product > Refresh Product All` instead.
+> **NOTE**: If you want to drop caches and update products entirely, click the menu `Product > Refresh All Products (Drop Caches)` instead.

 ![update-product-image](./docs/img-update-product.png)